Cadasta/django-tutelary/docs/source/usage/quick-example.rst

 Models
 ------

-Suppose that we have a Django model called ``Organisation`` we want to manage with django-tutelary.
+Suppose that we have a Django model called ``Organization`` we want to manage with django-tutelary.
 We mark up the basic model definition using a decorator (``permissioned_model``) and a metadata class (``TutelaryMeta``)::